 Dams are important to our country and tare problems as well like, they change the ecosystem of the rivers, high cost for constructing the dam, they must be operated for many several years to become profitable, rehabilitation of people, serious geological damage, flooding of large areas of land, and the dam might give under the weight of water in the lake leading to deaths and flooding, etc.

 Alternatives to Dams

 Keeping in mind the considerable disadvantages related to dams one does consider the alternatives that might be feasible.
-Dams are known to alter the natural flow regime and with it virtually every aspect of a river ecosystem, including water quality, sediment transport and deposition, fish migrations and reproduction and riparian and floodplain habitat and the organisms that rely on this habitat.
+Dams are known to alter the natural flow regime and with it virtually every aspect of a river ecosystem, including water quality, sediment transport, deposition, fish migrations and reproduction, floodplain habitat and the organisms that rely on this habitat.
 Hence, we must come to the conclusion that dams are hardly the only way to meet the demand for water, whether it’s new demand due to population growth or to adjust to altered precipitation or runoff patterns resulting from climate change.
-For these alternatives to actually stand a chance, one must first understand the water requirements of the community.
+For these alternatives to actually stand a chance, one must first understand the requirements of water for the community.

 Once the demand is understood, we can proceed to the alternatives that are feasible in nature.
 The conservation and efficient use of water is not a topic to be trifled with, neither it is one to be extensively discussed on, going ahead with the assumption that we are educated enough to comprehend its importance.